The importance of staying well hydrated while you are running or engaging in other strenuous physical activity cannot be emphasized enough.

-Thus, you should carefully determine how much water you usually drink for a certain activity and buy a hydration bladder with the appropriate capacity.
+Thus, you should carefully determine how much water you usually drink for a certain activity.
+Buy a hydration bladder with the appropriate capacity.
 On average, a runner can expect to drink 4 to 6 ounces of water every 20 minutes (or 6 to 8 ounces of water every twenty minutes for faster than an 8-minute mile), but everyone’s body has slightly different needs.
 So figure out how much water you need for the activity you plan to use the hydration bladder with and select the capacity accordingly.

-The mechanism that is used to open and close the bladder for refilling, cleaning, and draining is important.
+The mechanism used to open and close the bladder for refilling, cleaning, and draining is important.
 Look for a hydration bladder with a closing mechanism that is easy to use, wide enough to allow for easy refilling, and which allows for easy cleaning.

 Ease of Cleaning